Neugierdsnase/python-inquirer-executor/README.md

 ```
 This will create the instance of the question.
 You now have `prompt_user()` and `prompt_and_execute()` methods at your disposal.
 Once you have used the `prompt_user()` method, and the user has provided an answer, you can also:
 - use the `find_function()` method to return the corresponding function to the user's answer
-- access the instances `answer` value to read the user's answer (the docstring they have selected)
+- access the instances `answer` value to read the user's answer (the docstring they have selected *as* string)
 - use the `execute()` method to execute the users choice at a later point (the function returns the return value of the function called)

 For now though, we are just going to use `prompt_and_execute()` to see the results right away: